shrikeoos/weathered_front/README.md

 - Redux for the state management
 - Antd and CSS for styling
 - Leaflet for the interactive map
+- Jest for unit testing

 ### External API

 The application make use of external APIs in order to get data related to cities, weather and such.

 - [OpenWeatherMap](https://openweathermap.org/api) for getting information related to the weather of a city.
-- [GeoDB cities](http://geodb-cities-api.wirefreethought.com/) for searching cities coordinates.
+- [GeoDB cities](http://geodb-cities-api.wirefreethought.com/) for searching cities coordinates (This one does not require an API key).
 - [Unsplash](https://unsplash.com/developers) for the splash photo of each city.